 - Few computers in many locations

-- Applications and data distributed across locations
+- Applications and data distributed across the locations

-- Intermittent networking between locations
+- Intermittent networking between the locations

 Public clouds are managed services that provide virtual and elastic resources, secure networking, and scalable infrastructure.
 The main reasons for using public clouds are simplified operations and application development.